National Parks / 国立公園

 Nagano

-The Joshinetsu Kogen National Park is a vast expanse consisting of 2,000-meter-high mountains and plateaus, including the 2,568-meter-high Mount Asama, Tanigawa Mountain Range, Mt.
+The Joshin'etsukogen National Park is vast and consists of 2,000-meter-high mountains and plateaus, including the 2,568-meter-high Mt.
+Asama, Tanigawa Mountain Range, Mt.
 Naeba, Mt.
-Kusatsu-Shirane, and others.
-Located on the border with Niigata Prefecture, the 2,145-meter-high summit of Mount Naeba is home to an extensive high-altitude marshland where numerous highland plants grow.
+Kusatsu-Shirane and more.
+Located on the border of Niigata Prefecture, the 2,145-meter-high summit of Mt.
+Naeba is home to an extensive high-altitude marshland where numerous highland plants grow.
 Mt.
-Asama is one of the world's most active volcanoes, located on the border of Gunma Prefecture.
-It is a stratovolcano consisting of Mt.
+Asama is one of the most active volcanoes in the world and is located on the border of Gumma Prefecture.
+The stratovolcano consists of Mt.
 Kurofu, Mt.
 Maekake, Mt.
 Kama, Hotokeiwa Lava Bulge, Mt.
-Sekison, and Mt.
+Sekison and Mt.
 Koasama.
-It is also a treasure trove of alpine flora, wildlife, and other precious creatures.
+It is also a treasure trove of alpine flora, and fauna.

-Myoko Togakushi Renzan National Park is small in size, but it features a combination of volcanoes, non-volcanic mountains, plateaus, and small swamps that create a unique natural landscape.
-Iizuna Plateau, an expanse 900 to 1,100 meters above sea level dotted with marshlands and ponds, and Togakushi Shrine, devoted to mountain worship, are among the many attractions in Nagano City.
+Myoko-Togakushi renzan National Park is one of the newest national parks in Japan.
+Featuring a combination of volcanoes, non-volcanic mountains, plateaus and small swamps creates a unique sight to behold.
+Iizuna Plateau reaching from 900 to 1,100 meters above sea level is dotted with marshlands and ponds.
+Togakushi Shrine, devoted to mountain worship, is one of the many attractions in Nagano City.

-Chubu-Sangaku National Park occupies the entire Northern Alps and consists of many famous mountains in the 3,000-meter-high range.
-There are many sights to be seen, like Mt.
-Norikura, whose main peak is the 3,026-meter-high Kengamine; Mt.
-Hotaka, with its 3,190-meter-high Okuhotaka; and the 2,932-meter-high Mt.
-Shirouma, the highest peak in the Ushiro-Tateyama Mountain Range; not to mention the beautiful valley of Kamikochi.
+Chubusangaku National Park is one of the first national parks in Japan, consisting of entire Northern Japan Alps and many famous mountains in the 3,000-meter-high range.
+Mt.
+Norikura at the main peak with 3,026-meter-high Kengamine, Mt.
+Hotaka with 3,190-meter-high-Okuhotaka, and the 2,932-meter-high Mt.
+Shirouma, the highest peak in the Ushiro-Tateyama Mountain Range, and the beautiful valley of Kamikochi are the highlights of the park.

 Chichibu-Tama-Kai National Park (Nagano, Saitama, Tokyo, Yamanashi)

-Chichibu-Tama-Kai National Park is characterized by the Okuchichibu collection of 2,000-meter-high mountains, including the 2,601-meter-high Kita Okusenjo, and lovely mountain streams.
+Chichibu-Tama-Kai National Park, is characterized by the Okuchichibu collection of 2,000-meter-high class mountains, including the 2,601-meter-high Kita Okusenjo and the mountain streams.
 Located on the border with Yamanashi Prefecture, the area is home to the 2599-meter-high Mt.
 Kinpu, the highlight of the Okuchichibu region and an object of worship since ancient times, as well as the Jumonji Pass, where famed rhododendrons grow in clusters, located on the border with Saitama Prefecture.

 Minami Alps National Park (Nagano, Shizuoka, Yamanashi)

-Minami Alps National Park is a mountain park centered on the Akaishi Mountains that run north to south through central Honshu, the main island of Japan.
-It has 3,000-meter mountains and contains the headwaters of the Oi, Tenryu, and Fuji Rivers, and is characterized by many V-shaped valleys created by river erosion, and forests covering the area up to the ridge line due to low snow accumulation.
+Minami Alps National Park is a mountain park centered on the Akaishi Mountains running north to south through central Honshu, the main island of Japan.
+Consists of 3,000-meter-class mountains and the headwaters of the Oi, Tenryu, and Fuji Rivers, also is characterized by many V-shaped valleys created by river erosion, and forests covering the area up to the ridge line due to low snow accumulation.
 Mt.
 Senjogatake, known as the "Queen of the Southern Alps" for her graceful 3,033-meter-high silhouette, and the sharply pointed 2,967-meter-high Mt.
-Kaikomagatake are located on the border with Yamanashi Prefecture, while the 3,121-meter-high Mt.
+Kaikomagatake, are located on the border with Yamanashi Prefecture, while the 3,121-meter-high Mt.
 Akaishi, Mt.
-Hijiri, the three Warusawa mountains, and other mountains over 3,000 meters high, adorn the border with Shizuoka Prefecture.
+Hijiri, the three Warusawa mountains, and other mountains over 3,000-meters-high, are on the border with Shizuoka Prefecture.

 Gifu

-Chubu-Sangaku National Park occupies the entire Northern Alps and consists of famous mountains in the 3,000-meter-high range.
-Attractions include Mt.
-Yarigatake, the fifth highest mountain in Japan with a 3,180-meter-high, spear-like peak; Mt.
-Norikura, with 23 peaks including the 3,026-meter-high main peak Kengamine, seven crater lakes, and eight plains; and the Shin Hotaka Ropeway, which climbs to 2,156 meters above sea level and offers a spectacular view from its observation deck, awarded two Michelin stars by the Michelin Green Guide Japan.
+Chubu-Sangaku National Park, is the domination of the entire Northern Japan Alps consisting of famous mountains in the 3,000-meter-high range.
+The main attractions are the Mt.
+Yarigatake (the fifth highest mountain in Japan with a 3,180-meter-high with the spear-like peak), the Mt.
+Norikura (23 peaks including the 3,026-meter-high main peak Kengamine, seven crater lakes, and eight plains), and the view from the Shin Hotaka Ropeway (rises up to 2,156 meters above sea level) with the panoramic view from the observation deck awarded two MICHELIN stars by the MICHELIN Green Guide Japan.

 Hakusan National Park (Gifu, Toyama, Ishikawa, Fukui)

-Hakusan National Park is a highly natural National Park known as a habitat for alpine flora and precious wild birds and animals, with mountains including the three highest peaks Gozengamine (2,702 m above sea level), Onanjimine (2,684 m above sea level) and Kengamine (2,677 m above sea level), with natural forests spreading at the foot of the mountains.
-There are many attractions such as the Hakusan-Shirakawa-go White Road scenic driving course in the park, Shiramizuno Falls where milky white water cascades down from a cliff surrounded by virgin forest, and the beautiful emerald green Hakusui Lake.
+Hakusan National Park is a national park known as a habitat for alpine flora and precious wild birds and animals, with mountains including the three highest peaks of Gozengamine (2,702m above sea level), Onajimine (2,684m above sea level), and Kengamine (2,677m above sea level), with natural forests spreading at the foot of the mountains.
+There are many attractions, such as Hakusan-Shirakawa-go White Road scenic driving course in the park, Shiramizu Falls where milky-white-water cascades down from a cliff surrounded by virgin forest, and the emerald-green Lake Hakusui.

 Mie